Life, Menopause, Migraine

 Understood

-Menopause cry journal courtesy of Mary Ruefle/ I have something very similar but mine is a migraine journal full of big black M’s instead of C’s
+I have something very similar—except mine is a migraine journal filled with big black M’s instead of C’s.

-Mary wrote it in 2015 about her experience with menopause.
-I began my slow climb into the abyss that is perimenopause that same year.
-This piece was unlike anything I’d ever read before, almost like poetry for those who are hormonally-impaired.
-I had never felt so understood, so “seen”, because for the past five years I have felt like an outsider.
+Mary Ruefle wrote her essay Pause in 2015 about her experience with menopause.
+That same year, I began my slow descent into the abyss known as perimenopause.
+Her piece was unlike anything I’d ever read—almost like poetry for hormonally impaired women.
+For the first time in years, I felt truly understood, really seen, because before that, I’d felt like an outsider in my own body.

-I read it to myself a couple of times before reading it aloud to my husband while preparing coffee one morning.
-For the past five years, he has been alongside me on this most unenjoyable journey for the past five years.
-He hasn’t experienced the symptoms, but I imagine there are moments when being in his shoes, feeling helpless, is almost more difficult.
+I read it quietly to myself several times before one morning reading it aloud to my husband while making coffee.
+He’s been by my side on this unpleasant journey for five years now.
+He hasn’t had the symptoms, but I imagine there are times when being in his shoes—watching helplessly—is almost as difficult.

 Feeling helpless.